 - Add lime juice and stir to combine.
 Taste and add more salt or lime as necessary.

 - If not serving immediately press a piece of plastic wrap directly over the guacamole.
 You want the plastic wrap to be touching it, any places where it is not touching will start to turn brown.
 Refrigerate until ready to serve.
 The guacamole can be covered and refrigerated for up to 4 hours.

 To Make the Chips:

-Making your own chips is pretty easy.
-Just heat an inch or two of vegetable oil in a deep frying pan to about 350°F or until a piece of bread browns in 30 seconds when dropped in the oil.
+- Making your own chips is pretty easy.
+Just heat an inch or two of vegetable oil with a heaping spoonful of lard (if you have it) in a deep frying pan to about 350°F or until a piece of bread browns in 30 seconds when dropped in the oil.
 Cut 10-12 corn tortillas into 8 wedges each, then add to the hot oil a handful at a time.
 Fry until golden brown (about 2-3 minutes) then transfer to a paper towel-lined plate and sprinkle with salt.